Lake Koshkonong

-Lake Koshkonong is a naturally occurring lake that acts as a reservoir in southern Wisconsin.
-Its size was augmented by the creation of the Indianford Dam in 1932, making it one of the larger lakes in the state.
+Lake Koshkonong is a reservoir in southern Wisconsin, which was transformed from its original marshland by the construction of the Indianford Dam in 1932.
 The lake lies along the Rock River, with the river acting as both the primary inflow and the primary outflow for the lake.
 Lake Koshkonong begins 5.5 mi downriver from Fort Atkinson, with the large majority of the lake located in southwestern Jefferson County.
 Small portions of the lake extend into southeastern Dane and northern Rock counties.

-After the creation of the Indianford Dam, which was built several miles down the Rock River from Lake Koshkonong, the lake has had a surface area measuring 10,460 acres.
+After the creation of the Indianford Dam, which was built several miles down the Rock River from Lake Koshkonong, the lake gained a surface area measuring 10,460 acres.
 It remains very shallow with an average depth of 6 ft and a maximum depth of 7 ft.
 The dam itself measures 13 ft high and with a length of 500 ft at its crest.
 Maximum capacity of the reservoir is 107,000 acre-feet.
 Both dam and reservoir are owned and operated by Rock County.

 History and etymology

-The currently accepted spelling "Koshkonong" was first used by Doty in 1844.
-An often repeated claim that has been recently disputed is that the meaning of the name is "the lake that we live on."
-A more accurate approximation may be "where there is heavy fog," or "where it is closed in by fog."
+The currently accepted spelling "Koshkonong" was first used by James Duane Doty in 1844.
+An often repeated claim that has been recently disputed is that the meaning of the name is "the lake that we live on".
+A more accurate approximation may be "where there is heavy fog," or "where it is closed in by fog".
 Current thinking suggests that the modern spelling is a contraction of various names given to the region by white settlers in the early 19th century.
-They incorporated various pronunciations of the region from various surrounding tribes, including "Kashkawanung" from the Ojibwe, "Coscahoenah" from the Menomini, and "Kuskouonog" from the Potowatomi.
-This theory is supported by the fact that these name forms seem to share Algonquian language patterns, despite describing a Winnebago (Siouan) village.
+They incorporated various pronunciations of the region from various surrounding tribes, including "Kashkawanung" from the Ojibwe, "Coscahoenah" from the Menominee, and "Kuskouonog" from the Potawatomi.
+This theory is supported by the fact that these name forms seem to share Algonquian language patterns, despite describing a Ho-Chunk (Siouan) village.
 More evidence disputing the older name translation is that the name seems to have described a Winnebago village on the shores of the lake, with the name being extended to the body of water at a later date.

-This spelling of the lake's name gained legitimacy after surveying efforts in the area codified this interpretation in the 1830s and 40's.
+This spelling of the lake's name gained legitimacy after surveying efforts in the area codified this interpretation in the 1830s and 40s.
 Fort Koshkonong, a fort of some importance to the United States during the Black Hawk War, was named in accordance with this convention.
 The fort was active before the Rock River was dammed, when the area was a cattail marsh with the Rock River running through the middle.
-Today, the lake borders the Town of Koshkonong on its eastern side, and the Town of Sumner on its northern side.
+Today, the lake borders the towns of Koshkonong on its eastern side and Sumner on its northern side.